 - Special Inspections: These tend to be one-off inspections and may be in place to study a specific trend.
 They may also be in place to support or refute a specific study if the need arises.

 - Vehicle Only Inspection: This includes all of the vehicle-inspection steps from the standard Level I inspection, without looking at driver credentials.

 - Inspection for Transuranic Waste and Highway Route Controlled Quantities of Radioactive Materials: This only applies if you’re hauling radioactive waste.

 - Jurisdictional Mandated Commercial Vehicle Inspection: This doesn’t typically apply to truckers and is usually reserved for other commercial vehicles like school buses and shuttles.

 - Electronic Inspection: This is fairly new and allows inspectors to carry out their job without interacting with the truck or driver.
 It can be done wirelessly, even while the truck is on the road.

 Many truckers only recognize six of these eight inspection types, because Level VII doesn’t apply to commercial truck drivers and Level VIII is relatively new and hasn’t been adopted in all circles.
 That may change as electric logging devices become more widespread.
 It won’t replace a physical inspection of the vehicle when necessary, but it is useful for ensuring hours of service compliance and other digital data.

-What should you expect during an inspection?
+What inspection procedures should you expect to encounter?

 First, you’ll be asked to pull over.
 If you’re in a weigh station, they might have a designated inspection area.
 If not, you may find yourself pulling off to the side of the road.